jintonic/geant4/vis/ASCIITree/README.md

 We can see that there must be 9 "ring"s in the "Detector", each of them contains a "crystal" numbered 11.

-Note that the name is case sensitive, you won't be able to find "crystal" if you type "Crytal":
+Note that the name is case sensitive, you won't be able to find "crystal" if you type "Crystal":

 ~~~
 /vis/open ATree